imotepe/springWebApp/demo/docs/api-examples.md

     "breaks": {},
     "holidays": []
   },
-  "databaseName": null
+  // databaseName removed
 }
 ```

-> `databaseName` stays `null` because every organization shares the same Mongo database today.
-The field remains reserved for future use, so clients can ignore it for now.
+> `databaseName` was removed because all organizations share the same database.

 ---